Gaston III of Foix: Conflicts with John II

-Philip VI of France died on 22 August 1350 and was succeeded by his son John II, who would prove an impulsive yet indecisive monarch.
+Philip VI of France died on 22 August 1350 and was succeeded by his son John II.
 Anglo-French hostilities resumed in April 1351, once again destabilizing the region north of the Pyrenees.
 In October 1352, the capitouls asked Gaston III to protect Toulouse against the English troops posted at the gates of Lafrançaise.
 Gaston, recognizing that it would allow him to maintain his neutrality, demonstrate his power, and fill his coffers with the profits of war, accepted.
-During Gaston's absence, Béarn was governed by his half-brother, Arnaud-Guilhem, who he had appointed as lieutenant general, giving him extensive powers.
-Arnaud-Guilhem was one of Gaston III's closest companions throughout his life, with Gaston III entrusting Béarn to him during his many campaigns and tours.
-Arnaud-Guilhem, in his role as lieutenant general, resided in the Dominican friary in Orthez.
-On 19 October 1353, the Orthez bourgeois formed a mob and began to revolt.
-They gathered in the streets, shouting, "Death to him, to the sword, by a horse, by force!"
-The mob advanced on the friary and broke down the doors, where they seized the silver tableware, surprised by the ease of their victory.
-No additional violence came of the revolt other than invading the convent, after which Arnaud-Guilhem restored order.
-Gaston III punished the culprits with heavy fines, thus respecting the spirit of the Fors de Béarn in his management of the crisis.
+During Gaston's absence, Béarn was governed by his half-brother, Arnaud-Guilhem, who he had appointed as lieutenant general.

 Following the orders of his father, King Edward III of England, (Note: who wanted him to enforce English policy in France) Edward the Black Prince landed in Bordeaux in 1355.
-Upon arrival, the Black Prince led a grande chevauchée (large-scale mounted raid) through Armagnac and Toulouse.
+Upon arrival, the Black Prince led a grande chevauchée through Armagnac and Toulouse.
 Gaston did not oppose the Black Prince's army, buying him off with food and supplies.
-These actions, along with Gaston's refusal to pay homage for Béarn and his involvement in the intrigues of Charles II of Navarre against the throne, led John II to imprison the count (Note: This episode of imprisonment is particularly obscure; it is likely that Gaston III remained locked up between March and July 1356.) for several months at Petit Châtelet.
+These actions, along with Gaston's refusal to pay homage for Béarn and his involvement in the intrigues of Charles II of Navarre against the throne, led John II to imprison the count (Note: It is likely that Gaston III remained locked up between March and July 1356.) for several months at Petit Châtelet.
 Faced with the imminent threat of a new chevauchée by the Black Prince from Bordeaux to Calais, and unwilling to see him defect, John released Gaston without exacting an oath of homage for Béarn.